BioJulia/Bio.jl/docs/src/man/var.md

 ### Different types of mutation

-The types of mutations that can currently be counted are `DifferentMutation`,s `TransitionMutation`s, and `TransversionMutation`s.
+The types of mutations that can currently be counted are `AnyMutation`,s `TransitionMutation`s, and `TransversionMutation`s.

 ```@docs